Length minimizing paths in the Hamiltonian diffeomorphism group: The Proof of Theorem

 Within the Darboux neighborhood of $L$ bubbling-off can not occur and so $[L]\cap^\U(\cdot)$ is defined; however, this map need not agree with the singular cap product.
 We have thus far fallen short in proving that the moduli space of local curves is isolated among all curves.
 This fact is what motivated the use of $\lambda-$homotopy.
 For the same reason, when $s=1$ the local Floer homology might not be defined.
 In particular $\partial^\U$ need not square to zero.

 The continuation maps $\Phi^+$ and $\Phi^-$ are constructed by introducing monotone continuation functions $\rho^+$ and $\rho^-$ of $\tau$ and a non-autonomous Floer equation.
-We sketch the map $\Phi^+$, referring the reader to \cite{chekanov:li98} for the full details.
+We sketch definition of the map $\Phi^+$, referring the reader to \cite{chekanov:li98} for the full details.
+Let $J^{\rho^+}$ be a $\tau$ (and $t$) dependent almost complex structure such that is independent of $\tau$, when $|\tau| >> 0.$

 Let $\begin{displaystyle}b_+(H) = \int_0^1 \max_{x}H(x,t) \ dt\end{displaystyle}$ and $\begin{displaystyle}b_-(H) = -\int_0^1 \min_xH(x,t) \ dt\end{displaystyle}$.
 Let $\rho^+$ be a smooth increasing function of $\tau$ so that $\rho^+(\tau) = 1$ for $\tau >> 1$ and $\rho^+(\tau) = s$ for $\tau <<-1.$ Consider the continuation equation